 Tsukasa: The final stage has a disco theme, so I asked the sound team to go all-in with a disco style song.

 Senoo: We used Dvorak’s New World symphony for that.

 Shuzilow: Everyone has heard it, but nobody knows it. (laughs)

-Senoo: As for my inspirations, I really loved the music to Gradius.
-I had this very old CD with wonderful remixes of Gradius music, and I used to listen to that all the time while gaming.
-It ended up being that I only remembered that music, although sometimes the images of the original game would just randomly pop into my head.
-I think that’s the ideal game music though: music that you can listen to on its own, standalone.
+Senoo: As for my inspirations, I really loved the music of Gradius.
+I had this very old CD with wonderful remixes of Gradius music.
+I used to listen to it all the time while gaming.
+When it came time to write, the music was all I could remember, although sometimes the images of the original game would just randomly pop into my head.
+I think that’s the ideal game music though: music that you can enjoy on its own, standalone.